doraTeX/includeheic/README.md

 ## License

-This package is provided under the [LaTeX Project Public License](https://www.latex-project.org/lppl/).
+This package is provided under the Apache License 2.0.

 ## Author